Skip to main content

 What is a Chess Timer?

-• Playing games with friends or family.
+• Quick games at home with friends or family.

-• Serious study and improvement
+• Serious, competitive study and improvement.

-Recommended Timer Settings
+Recommended Time Settings

 For Beginners (15–20 minutes)

-For Intermediate Players (10-15 minutes)
+For Intermediate Players (about 10–15 minutes)

 For Quick Games (5–10 minutes)